Our Mission Statement:

 - Students achieve measurable increases in skills and knowledge.

-- Students transition successfully to postsecondary education and the workforce.
+- Students transition successfully to postsecondary education, the workforce, and the community.

 What We Do